 Before any adjustment, servicing, parts replacement, or any other act is performed requiring physical contact with the electrical working components or wiring of this equipment, the POWER SUPPLY MUST BE DISCONNECTED.

 I. INTRODUCTION

-Before uncrating the breakers, study this manual.
-Follow the recommended procedure for putting into service.
+Before uncrating the breakers, study the manual and follow the recommended procedure for putting into service.

 This manual contains: